About our Program

 Not only did they receive a tip that solved that case, about one hundred calls came in from people who wanted to give information about other crimes but were afraid to come forward to police.
 It was obvious to everyone involved that they had hit upon a crime-fighting goldmine.
 A nonprofit program called Crime Stoppers was formed with a volunteer board of citizens to approve rewards and raise funds.
 Soon other communities began to copy the program and before long Crime Stoppers had spread across the country.
 Our local program was initiated in 1982.

 Today there are Crime Stoppers hotlines in every state and in more than twenty other nations around the world including the United Kingdom, Canada, Australia, Poland, South Korea, Mexico, The Netherlands, and many other countries.

-Founded in 1982, our Greater Kansas City Crime Stoppers TIPS Hotline marked its 30th anniversary in 2013.
+Founded in 1982, our Greater Kansas City Crime Stoppers TIPS Hotline marks its 35th anniversary in 2017.
 For 30+ years our program has helped keep the Kansas City metro area a safer place to live, raise a family, do business and visit.
 Our program is recognized year after year as one of the world’s leading Crime Stoppers programs.
 We are often called upon for advice by other existing programs and to help set up new ones in other cities.
 Most recently we aided the city and county of St. Louis in establishing a Crime Stoppers program there.